 6. Try a dab of hot pepper or hot sauce.

-Try these tips for new Ways to Keep Squirrels Out of your bird feeders, so your birds can dine in peace and you aren’t replacing seeds or feeders week after week!
+Try these tips for creating a squirrel proof bird feeder, so your birds can dine in peace and you aren’t replacing seeds or feeders week after week!
 Give these tips a try and see how they work for you!